Don Mills station: Architecture and art

-Outside the station (on the north side of Don Mills Road, south of the bus entrance) is a tribute to Northern Dancer, a famous racehorse foaled at E. P. Taylor's Windfields Farm, which was then located on "nearby" Bayview Avenue.
+Outside the station (on the north side of Don Mills Road, south of the bus entrance) is a tribute to Northern Dancer, a famous racehorse foaled at E. P. Taylor's Windfields Farm, which was then located on Bayview Avenue.

-In mid-2021, to celebrate the TTC's 100th anniversary, a temporary art installation titled Sheppard Subway Construction was put on display at the station.
+In 2021, to celebrate the TTC's 100th anniversary, a temporary art installation titled Sheppard Subway Construction was put on display at the station.
 Located on the concourse level, the installation consisted of various enlarged photographs showcasing the construction of Line 4 Sheppard.

 Surface connections

 Don Mills station has a bus terminal that is also underground.
 It allows for connection to both TTC bus routes and York Region Transit (YRT) routes.

 Toronto Transit Commission routes

 When the subway is closed, passengers may board buses at the intersection of Don Mills Road and Sheppard Avenue outside the station.

 York Region Transit routes

-York Region Transit vehicles drops passengers off outside of the station.
-The bus stops within the terminal are for passenger pick up only.
-This is to ensure passengers pay a separate fare when transferring between YRT and TTC services.
+Several York Region Transit (YRT) bus routes also operate to and from Don Mills station.
+Under Ontario's One Fare Program that began on February 26, 2024, customers paying by credit, debit or Presto card can transfer between YRT and TTC services without incurring an additional fare.
+As free card transfers need to be recorded for reimbursements as well as to enforce double-fare payments for riders ineligible for free transfers between YRT and TTC services, YRT buses drop off passengers outside of the station and pick up passengers inside the station and at on-street stops outside the station.

+The subway station was formerly the southern terminus for the Viva Green line of YRT's Viva Rapid Transit until that service was initially temporarily suspended in 2020 due to the COVID-19 pandemic and discontinued permanently in 2023.